 Master planned neighborhoods with resort style amenities

-Headwaters, Caliterra, Belterra, Highpointe, and Driftwood Golf and Ranches are just a few of the master planned neighborhoods that have incredible amenities for their residents such as miles of hiking trails, pools, gyms, sports fields and community centers.
+Headwaters, Caliterra, Belterra, and Highpointe are just a few of the master planned neighborhoods that have incredible amenities for their residents such as miles of hiking trails, pools, gyms, sports fields and community centers.
 Residents of these neighborhoods don’t need to go far for more than work and the grocery store since the communities are a hub for many events and activities.

 Wedding Capital of Texas